Social Work MA

 CASS is the centre for applied social science research at the University and you may find opportunities to collaborate with the academic team.

 Placements allow you to apply your learning in a real-life context and get a sense of what type of social work you might want to specialise in when you graduate.
-When you’re ready to start searching for a social work job, you will already have a wide network of professional contacts who can help you find the right career opportunities.
+When you’re ready to start searching for a social work job, you'll already have a wide network of professional contacts who can help you find the right career opportunities.

 The University fully supported me in trying to fulfil my career expectations.